 School of Engineering, Computing and Mathematics (Faculty of Science and Engineering)

-I am a Lecturer in Pure Mathematics at the School of Computing, Electronics and Mathematics.
+I am a Lecturer in Pure Mathematics at the School of Engineering, Computing and Mathematics.
 This year I am lecturing courses to both foundation year and final year students.
 I do research in algebra and geometry.

 - PhD in Mathematics (University of Bath, 2009); Thesis title: Dimer models and Calabi-Yau algebras.

 - MMath (Hons) in Mathematics (Oxford University, 2004); Scholar of Merton College.

 In the autumn semester I am a lecturer on the module:

 - Applied Mathematics (MATH058) for foundation year students.